This post may contain affiliate links. Please see our disclosure here.

 5×8 Bathroom Remodel Ideas

 - Vanities can cost thousands of dollars.
-For this bathroom remodel, we opted for a pedestal sink to keep things modern and less cluttered.
+For this small bathroom remodel, we opted for a pedestal sink to keep things modern and less cluttered.
 The problem with a pedestal sink is there is no storage.
 By removing the existing bulky vanity, we gained space to add a floor to ceiling linen closet which solved our storage issue.

 - Eliminating a tub and adding a full tiled shower is more expensive than adding a fiberglass shower/tub unit.
 We opted to create a custom shower/tub space by tiling the walls around the existing cast iron tub.
 This allowed us to get modern custom look for less.